mrfresh382/app_wsgi/README.md

 *PuTTY Option*
 1. Use provided keyfile and save as file with .ppk extension.
-2. Use `grader@18.204.23.73` as host name and Port 2200.
+2. Use `grader@18.204.23.73` as host name and Port `2200`.
 Provide path to .ppk file in /Connection/SSH/Auth field.

 ### User Guide for General User
 1. Visit [http://thedoug.online](http://thedoug.online) and enjoy!!!

 ## Notes/Issues/Bugs
-- Links to HTTP had to be changed to HTTPS within the HTML templates
+- Links to HTTP for fonts had to be changed to HTTPS within the HTML templates
-- Full path for client_secrets.json had to be added to the python file
+- Full path for client_secrets.json had to be added to the python file.
+This hard-coded change is not preferable, but works in this case.
 - catalog_app.py showCatagorys() function had to be updated to properly display preview items while browsing mainpage.
 Upon conversion to PostGreSQL, the lists had to be converted to dictionaries to properly display items and prevent fatal errors.
 - I accidently configured UFW with command "sudo ufw default deny outgoing" instead of "sudo ufw default allow outgoing" , this still permitted SSH into the VM, but I could not update packages or install new packages.